 Jennifer joined Watsi on March 14th, 2019.
-Nine months ago, Jennifer became the 4962nd member to automatically support a new Watsi patient every month.
-Since then, 593 more people have become monthly donors!
-Jennifer's most recent donation supported Dennis, a boy from Kenya, to fund anorectal surgery.
+Two years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jennifer's most recent donation supported Joe, a student from Thailand, to fund lens replacement surgery.

 Jennifer has funded healthcare for 10 patients in 5 countries.